Let’s be clear: there’s no push-button magic formula on how to grow a church congregation overnight.

 This is where training your church greeting team becomes so vital to the growth of the church.

 Mark Landreth-Smith is the pastor of The Beacon Church, Camberley, who has seen his church congregation grow significantly in the last five years.
+He says this:

 ‘We’ve worked really hard to have a good and well-drilled welcome team.

 After newcomers have visited we’ll follow them up and get in touch: “It was great to have you on Sunday morning, is there anything else we can do for you?”

 As you can see, making a good first impression, as well as having a good follow up system in place, will certainly be key to growing your church congregation.

 God created us for community.
 Once a visitor has walked through your doors for the first time, the next step is helping them feel like they belong.

 A new unchurched person, would have likely been nervously anticipating his or her visit for some time.

 Their main worries will be about ‘fitting in’ and their ability to make friends; to not feel like an outsider.